 |Human Computer Interaction||004.019||2|

 |Web Design & Internet||004.678||2|

 Most of the computer science books are located on level 2.

 Level 2 - stocks books between shelfmarks 001-499 and 700-999.

 Level 1 - stocks books with shelfmarks between 500-699.

-Tip: If you only want to search for ebooks on the catalogue then refine your search by selecting ‘Electronic book' located on the left hand side of the catalogue.
-Alternatively select ‘Main collection’ if you only want print books.
+Tip: If you only want to search for ebooks on the catalogue then refine your search by selecting ‘eBook' under 'Limit to' on the advanced search.
+Alternatively select ‘Book’ if you only want print books.